aws-amplify/docs/docs/lib/datastore/fragments/android/relational.md

 ## Relational Models

 DataStore has the capability to handle relationships between Models, such as `Has One`, `Has Many`, `Belongs To`, and `Many To Many`.
-In GraphQL this is done with `@connection` as defined in the [GraphQL Transformer documentation](https://aws-amplify.github.io/docs/cli-toolchain/graphql#connection){:target="_ blank"}.
+In GraphQL this is done with `@connection` as defined in the [GraphQL Transformer documentation](https://aws-amplify.github.io/docs/cli-toolchain/graphql#connection).
 For the examples that follow, we will use the following schema:

 ```graphql
 enum PostStatus {